AndreyKaBelka/tasks/README.md

 For a given **n**, the length of the cycle **n** will be the number of generated numbers up to 1(including).
 In the example above, the length of loop 22 is 16.
 For two given numbers *i* and *j*, you must determine the maximum loop length for all numbers between *i* and *j*, including both endpoints.
+***
+The programm was written using Java and JUnit tests, also I used Maven framework.